vanducng/datafold-docs/docs/os_diff/how_to_use/how_to_use_with_command_line.md

 What these switches mean:

 - `-k` sets the key column.
 That is the column that is used for determining the identity of the row.
-For the best performance, it should be unique and uniformly distributed. (identity is used to distinguish add/remove vs update)
+For the best performance, it should be unique and uniformly distributed.
+The identity is used to distinguish whether the rows were added/removed or updated.
 - `-c` is an additional, non-key column to diff.
 - `-w`, or `--where`, is an arbitrary SQL expression to filter the table.